 (1) Each executive officer's salary is established in February of each year.
 Amounts shown represent the amounts earned in each fiscal year.
-Effective March 1, 2021, the base salaries for Dr. Lu and Messrs.
-Whitmire and Tang were \$728,250, \$294,000 and \$390,500, respectively, and Ms. Holland and Ms. Yang were \$390,500 and \$294,000, respectively.
+Effective February 1, 2022, the base salaries for Dr. Lu and Messrs.
+Whitmire, Tang and Yu were \$760,000, \$310,000.
+400,000 and \$350,000, respectively, and Ms. Holland was \$390,500 and \$400,000, respectively.

-(2) The amount shown is the actual cash bonus paid for 2020.
+(2) The amount shown is the actual cash bonus paid for 2021.
 This amount consists of any performance-based bonus and any discretionary bonus.
 Under the executive bonus formula that established the target bonus for each executive officer (i) 80% of the bonus was tied to the financial metrics of the Company and (ii) 20% of the bonus was tied to individual goals for each NEO.
 See "Compensation Discussion and Analysis - Principal Components of Compensation - Annual (Bonus) Incentive Plan."
-In December 2019 and 2018 the Compensation Committee granted a cash bonus to all employees, including executive officers.
-These bonuses were equal to two weeks additional pay.

 (3) These amounts reflect the value determined by the Company for accounting purposes for these awards and do not reflect whether each NEO has actually realized a financial benefit from the awards.
 The value of the equity awards in columns (e) and (f) is based on the grant date fair value calculated in accordance with the amount recognized for financial statement reporting purposes.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-Amounts reported in the Stock Awards column (e) above (in the form of RSUs and PSUs) are calculated by multiplying the number of shares subject to the award by the Closing price of the Company's Common Stock on the grant date.
-See Note 14, Share-Based Compensation, to the Company's audited financial statements for the fiscal year ended December 31, 2020, included in the Company's Annual Report on Form 10-K filed with the SEC on February 22, 2021, for a further discussion of the relevant valuation assumptions used in calculating grant date fair value.
+Amounts reported in the Stock Awards column (e) above (in the form of RSUs and PSUs) are calculated by multiplying the number of shares subject to the award by the closing price of the Company's Common Stock on the grant date.
+See Note 14, Share-Based Compensation, to the Company's audited financial statements for the fiscal year ended December 31, 2021, included in the Company's Annual Report on Form 10-K filed with the SEC on February 18, 2022, for a further discussion of the relevant valuation assumptions used in calculating grant date fair value.
 All restricted stock and option awards vest in four equal annual installments after the date of grant.
 Performance-based equity awards vest according to actual performance compared to pre-established, three-year absolute financial performance targets.

-(4) Mr. Whitmire was appointed Chief Financial Officer effective March 1, 2019.
+(4) Mr. Yu was appointed an NEO in February 2022.

 (5) Certain of the Company's executive officers receive personal benefits in addition to salary, cash bonuses and share-based compensation, consisting of automobile allowance, medical insurance, dental insurance, vision insurance, employee assistance program, taxable per diem, contributions under the Company's retirement plans, deferred compensation plan, life insurance payable at the direction of the employee, accidental death and dismemberment insurance ("AD&D"), business travel accident insurance, and short-term and long-term disability insurance.
-The amount shown in column (i) for "All Other Compensation" includes benefits summarized in the following table for each
+The amount shown in column (i) for "All Other Compensation" includes benefits summarized in the following table for each".